-All price-sensitive information and matters that are material to shareholders are disclosed to the stock exchange where the securities of the Company are listed.
-All submissions to the exchange are made through electronic filing system provided by the exchange
+All price-sensitive information and matters that are material to shareholders are disclosed to the stock exchanges where the securities of the Company are listed.
+All submissions to the exchange are made through electronic filing system provided by the exchange ii.
+Shareholding Pattern, Corporate Governance Report and financial results are uploaded on listing centre maintained by the stock exchanges.